Binary-to-text encoding: Encoding plain text

 By using a binary-to-text encoding on messages that are already plain text, then decoding on the other end, one can make such systems appear to be completely transparent.
 This is sometimes referred to as 'ASCII armoring'.
 For example, the ViewState component of ASP.NET uses base64 encoding to safely transmit text via HTTP POST, in order to avoid delimiter collision.

 Examples

 The table below describes notable binary-to-text encodings.
 The efficiency listed is the ratio between the number of bits in the input and the number of bits in the encoded output.
+For any encoding that maps n input possibilities into one 8-bit character, the efficiency is log2(n)/8.